 Best Shape For Back Patches

 The shape of a back patch is limitless.
 You can put any shape of artwork inside the recommended size of 10 inches.
-It might be a circle, square, rectangle, or cut to edge.
+It might be a circle, square, rectangle, or cut to the edge.

 Age Or Gender Use